Discover more from The Corbett Report

-No bid contracts and buying up your own products, what could possibly be wrong with that?
-To make matters even more egregious, the stimulus bill known as the CARES Act set aside $454 billion of taxpayers’ money to eat the losses in the bail out programs set up by the Fed.
+No bid contracts and buying up your own products?
+What could possibly be wrong with that?
+To make matters even more egregious, the stimulus bill known as the CARES Act set aside $454 billion of taxpayers’ money to eat the losses in the bailout programs set up by the Fed.
 A total of $75 billion has been allocated to eat losses in the corporate bond-buying programs being managed by BlackRock.
-Since BlackRock is allowed to buy up its own ETFs, this means that taxpayers will be eating losses that might otherwise accrue to billionaire Larry Fink’s company and investors.
+Since BlackRock is allowed to buy up its own ETFs, this means that taxpayers will be eating losses that might otherwise accrue to billionaire Larry Fink’s company and its investors.

 But this, of course, completely (and no doubt deliberately) misses the point.

 As The Wall Street Journal reported in September 2020, BlackRock's revenue rose 11.5% to $261 million in the second quarter of 2020 on the back of a $34 billion surge in ETFs under BlackRock management.
 As Bharat Ramamurti, a member of the congressional body overseeing the Fed’s coronavirus stimulus programs, noted in the WSJ report, the fundamental scam that BlackRock pulled is not exactly rocket science.